Praxis Tech Review

 Summary

 Praxis Tech is the most iGaming-native payment orchestrator on the market.
 Founded in 2014 by ex-Forex/iGaming merchants who built the platform to solve their own payment problems, bootstrapped through 12 years without taking VC or PE money, now serving Stake, Codere Online, BOSS.
-Gaming, and 300+ SoftSwiss-platform casinos.
+Gaming and 300+ SoftSwiss-platform casinos.
 The product strengths are real: eleven pre-built iGaming-platform connectors, a hosted cashier that ships in 1-3 weeks (or 3 hours on SoftSwiss), Visa CyberSource-powered fraud screening, and a decline recovery suite that case studies say lifts approval rates 14-23%.
-The friction points are also real: no published pricing, no public SDKs, a Trustpilot score that is statistically meaningless but visually unpleasant.
+The friction points are also real: no published pricing, no public SDKs, and a Trustpilot score that is statistically meaningless but visually unpleasant.
 For an iGaming operator running on SoftSwiss/EveryMatrix/Playtech/Delasport/BetConstruct, this is one of the strongest options in the orchestrator category.

 Strongest Point